 To assist with its development and commercialization of Contego we have recruited a team of scientists and clinicians experienced with the development and use of adoptive cell therapy using autologous tumor infiltrating lymphocytes for the treatment of cancer.
-All members of our Scientific & Medical Advisory Board receive monthly compensation of \$5,000 except for Dr. Laszlo Radvanyi who receives monthly compensation in the sum of \$2,395 and Dr. Rosenberg who receives no compensation.
-Our Scientific & Medical Advisory Board advises regarding our scientific and regulatory strategy.
+All members of our Scientific & Medical Advisory Board receive monthly compensation of \$5,000 except for Dr. Laszlo Radvanyi who receives monthly compensation in the sum of \$2,395.
+Our Scientific & Medical Advisory Board advise regarding our scientific and regulatory strategy.
 The members include: